-Throughout this time period, single-detached homes have been the most desirable and expensive form of housing (\$300,000-\$550,000), followed by townhomes (\$150,000-\$400,000) then duplexes (\$150,000-\$300,000) and finally manufactured homes (\$100,000-\$200,000).
-Electoral area E had no apartments during this time period.
+Throughout this time period, single-detached homes have been the most desirable and expensive form of housing (\$300,000-\$500,000), followed by manufactured homes (\$150,000-\$300,000) and finally duplexes (\$100,000-\$200,000).
+Electoral area F had no townhomes or apartments during this time period.
+It is unusual for manufactured homes to be more valuable than duplexes; it is assumed that this reflects electoral area F's manufactured homes being located on larger or better-located parcels of land than its duplex supply.

-With the exception of a large price jump in 2009 among townhomes probably reflecting some new construction, this market saw price stability from 2007-2016 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
-This ten-year period of price stability represents a period of increasing affordability for CVRD residents and prospective residents and suggests that in electoral area E the supply of available land was adequate to meet residential demand.
-From 2017 to 2019, prices increased considerably each year for all unit types other than manufactured homes.
-This is beneficial to the homeowner households but detrimental to aspiring homeowners and suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes, duplexes and townhomes.
+Prices for all three types increased between 2007 and 2008 but then remained stable or even decreased from 2008 to 2016 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
+The value of duplex units dropped noticeably from 2012 to 2013, which may be the result of redevelopment, a change in appraisal methods or some other event.
+This nine-year period of price stability represents a period of increasing affordability for CVRD residents and prospective residents and suggests that in electoral area F the supply of available land was adequate to meet residential demand.
+From 2017 to 2019, prices increased considerably each year for all unit types.
+This is beneficial to the homeowner households but detrimental to aspiring homeowners and suggests that since 2016 the electoral area's supply of available land has been insufficient to meet growing demand